Polydile/dile-components/site/pages/how-to-use.rocket.md

 import "../../packages/dile-menu-hamburger/dile-menu-hamburger.js";
 ```

-# How to use dile-components
+# How to use the "dile" components

 You can use this components in any Javascript project, with Vanilla-JS or any framework.